simonmichael/hledger_site/src/1.50/hledger.md

 name, while `assets` matches at level 1.
 The same would be true with the argument `--depth assets=1 --depth savings=2`.

+To match a string containing spaces, put both the string and the depth value between the quotes.
+E.g. `--depth "string with spaces=3".

 ## Queries

 Many hledger commands accept query arguments, which restrict their scope